Skip to main content

 Every review follows this order

-The structure is deliberate: legal context comes before product praise, complaint risk comes before conversion, and disclosure stays visible rather than buried in the footer.
+The order matters: legal context comes before product praise, complaint risk comes before any offer, and disclosure stays visible instead of being buried in the footer.

 01